-However, the above-mentative two kinds of enzymatic ligation are rather time-consuming with at least overnight ligation,^[1a, 26, 28b, 28e] some reports have pointed out DNA could self-assemble into hydrogels through the formation of intermolecular i-motif structures or just complementary sticky ends within several minutes.^[9a, 10a, 29] The fast trapping and ligation processes sometimes are vital for environmental disposal and monitoring.
-In 2009, Liu et al. developed a pH-triggered, fast-responding DNA hydrogel.
-0.75 mM Y-DNA could crosslink into hydrogel within one minute, owing to the assembly of intermolecular i-motif structures by the three sticking out interlocking domains of the Y-DNAs.^[29a] To visualize the gelling transition, gold nanoparticles (AuNPs) were utilized as "tracer agents".
-The AuNPs were trapped in the formed DNA hydrogel, but were dispersed into the upper layer solution within one minute with adding base solution.
-Subsequently, a permeable hydrogel with thermal and enzymatic responsiveness by mixing the Y-DNA and linker whose sticky ends are complementary to each other was also successfully developed.^[29d] With the concentration of 0.5 mM of Y-DNA and 0.75 mM of linker, the solution lost its fluidity within a minute.
+co-workers developed a pH-triggered, fast-responding DNA hydrogel.
+0.75×10^{-3} M Y-DNA could cross-link into hydrogel within 1 min, owing to the assembly of intermolecular i-motif structures by the three sticking out interlocking domains of the Y-DNAs.^[29a] To visualize the gelling transition, gold nanoparticles (AuNPs) were utilized as "tracer agents."
+The AuNPs were trapped in the formed DNA hydrogel, but were dispersed into the upper layer solution within 1 min with adding base solution.
+Subsequently, a permeable hydrogel with thermal and enzymatic responsiveness by mixing the Y-DNA and linker whose sticky ends are complementary to each other was also successfully developed $^{[2\bar{9}\bar{d}]}$ With the concentration of 0.5×10^{-3} м of Y-DNA and 0.75×10^{-3} M of linker, the solution lost its fluidity within a minute.
 The stability of these DNA hydrogels depended on the length and composition of the sticky ends.
 Moreover, by introducing specific recognition sequences, these hydrogels were endowed with enzyme-responsiveness.
-In 2013, considering an enzyme-responsiveness categy, a hydrogel was creatively designed as a cover to envelop and release single cells in microwells as illustrated in Figure 3c.^[9a] The adopted Y-DNA and linker contained restriction site, and the hydrogel was formed within 3 min via complimentary base pairing.
-Covered with normal cover glass and polydimethylsiloxane membrane, the pure DNA hydrogel shows great potentials as its permeability and safety to cells.
-In biomolecule encapsination/immobilization and biocompatibility sense, such technology might solve some problems in sewage treatment to great extent, e.g., sludgebulking, regeneration, and so on.
+In 2013, considering an enzyme-responsiveness strategy, a hydrogel was creatively designed as a cover to envelop and release single cells in microwells, as illustrated in Figure 3c.^[9a] The adopted Y-DNA and linker contained restriction site, and the hydrogel was formed within 3 min via complimentary base pairing.
+Compared with normal cover glass and polydimethylsiloxane membrane, the pure DNA hydrogel shows great potentials as its permeability and safety to cells.
+In biomolecule encapsulation/immobilization and biocompatibility sense, such technology might solve some problems in sewage treatment to great extent, e.g., sludgebulking, regeneration, and so on.

 2.2.
-Hybrid DNA Hyd
+Hybrid DNA Hydrogels

-Very high concentrations (10 mM for guanine-based DNA hydrogels,^[21] 0.5 mM for branched DNA hydrogels,^[9a, 29a, 29d] while only 1-10 μM DNA for acrylamide/acrydite-DNA hydrogels^[30]) are adopted to construct pure DNA hydrogels which extremely restrict their practical environmental disposal (Table 1).
+Very high concentrations (10 \times 10-3 ${\rm M}$ for guanine-based DNA hydrogels,^[21] 0.5×10^{-3} м for branched DNA hydrogels,^[9a,29a,d] while only $1-10 \times 10^{-6}$ M DNA for acrylamide/ acrydite-DNA hydrogels^[30]) are adopted to construct pure DNA hydrogels, which extremely restrict their practical environmental disposal (Table 1).
 Therefore, pure hydrogels are generally applied in water with extremely high purity requirement, i.e., drinking water.
-To broaden the application of hydrogels and solve the problem of high cost of pure DNA hydrogels, many ingredients are introduced and, subsequently, make DNA hydrogels as multi-functional, multi-stimulant and strong environmental adaptability hydrogels.
+To broaden the application of hydrogels and solve the problem of high cost of pure DNA hydrogels, many ingredients are introduced and, subsequently, make DNA hydrogels as multifunctional, multistimulant, and strong environmental adaptability hydrogels.